Course Information

 Week Topics/Applications Method

-1. Week Historical development of post-production and transition to digital technologies Research, Interview, Presentation (Preparation)
+1. Week The historical development of post-production and the transition to digital technologies are examined.
+Research, Interview, Presentation (Preparation)

-2. Week Theoretical approaches: The aesthetics of digital imagery Research, Interview, Presentation (Preparation)
+2. Week Theoretical approaches to digital image aesthetics are analyzed.
+Research, Interview, Presentation (Preparation)

-3. Week Editing and the digital construction of time and space Research, Interview, Practice
+3. Week The digital construction of time and space perception in editing processes is examined Research, Interview, Practice

-4. Week Color grading and visual aesthetics – theoretical perspectives Research, Interview, Practice
+4. Week Theoretical readings on color grading and visual aesthetics are evaluated.
+Research, Interview, Practice

-5. Week Digital effects (VFX) and their narrative functions Research, Interview, Practice
+5. Week The functions of digital effects (VFX) in narrative are analyzed.
+Research, Interview, Practice

-6. Week Digital processes of sound design and mixing Interview, Presentation (Preparation), Practice
+6. Week Digital processes of sound design and mixing are examined.
+Interview, Presentation (Preparation), Practice

-7. Week Digital editing software: Theoretical and practical analysis Research, Interview, Practice
+7. Week Digital editing software is analyzed in both theoretical and practical dimensions Research, Interview, Practice

-9. Week Ethical and aesthetic debates in digital visual effects Research, Interview, Practice
+9. Week Ethical and aesthetic debates in digital visual effects are discussed.
+Research, Interview, Practice

-10. Week Applications of artificial intelligence in post-production Research, Interview, Presentation (Preparation), Practice
+10. Week Artificial intelligence applications in post-production are examined.
+Research, Interview, Presentation (Preparation), Practice

-11. Week Digital solutions for archiving, restoration, and film preservation Research, Interview, Practice
+11. Week Archiving, restoration, and film preservation through digital methods are evaluated.
+Research, Interview, Practice

-12. Week Practice: Workshop on digital editing and color grading Interview, Practice
+12. Week Practical applications of digital editing and color grading are conducted.
+Interview, Practice

-13. Week Practice: VFX and sound design exercises Interview, Practice
+13. Week Practical studies on VFX and sound design are carried out.
+Interview, Practice

-14. Week General evaluation, project presentations, and critical discussions Interview, Practice
+14. Week General evaluation is conducted, project presentations are delivered, and critical discussions are held.
+Interview, Practice

 *Midterm and final exam dates are not specified in the 14-week course operation plan.
 Midterm and final exam dates are held on the dates specified in the academic calendar with the decision of the University Senate.